-Bay City Municipal Airport (Original) (T26), Bay City, TX
+Bay City Municipal Airport (2nd location) (T26), Bay City, TX

 28.979, -95.94 (Southwest of Houston, TX)

-The original Municipal Airport for the town of Bay City was located adjacent to the east side of the town.
+A predecessor Bay City Airport was located to the southwest of the town.

-The original Bay City Municipal Airport was evidently established at some point between 1944-45,
+The 2nd location of Bay City Municipal Airport (to the southeast of the town) was evidently established at some point between 1950-51,

-as it was not yet depicted on a 3/5/43 aerial view,
+as it was not yet depicted on the August 1950 San Antonio Sectional Chart.

-The earliest photo which has been located of the Bay City Airport was a 3/5/57 aerial view.
+The earliest photo which has been located of the 2nd location of Bay City Airport was a 3/5/57 aerial view.